latitudegames/Scripting/README.md

 Called each time the model generates an output and has the opportunity to modify that output.

 ### World Entries
-You can modify and read from the `worldEntries` parameter (same as world info that you can set on the scenario) allowing you to dynamically change it based on what's happening.
+You can read from the `worldEntries` parameter (same as world info that you can set on the scenario)

+You can modify worldEntries with the below functions
+* addWorldEntry(keys, entry)
+* removeWorldEntry(index)
+* updateWorldEntry(index, keys, entry)

 ### State
 The `state` variable can be used to store information that's persistent across function calls.